Survive an iPhone with only 16GB of storage

 Of course, maybe you've already got an older model with just 16GB of space.
-Or you decided to hop on a blazingly good refurbished-iPhone deal (I recently saw an iPhone 6 ($269.00 at OzMobiles) for just $149) and now have to contend with that limited amount of storage.
+Or you decided to hop on a blazingly good refurbished-iPhone deal (I recently saw an iPhone 6 (£27.00 at uSwitch) for just $149) and now have to contend with that limited amount of storage.

 Whatever the case, it's still possible to lead a normal and productive iPhone life.
 You'll just need to make a few adjustments, and maybe throw a few bucks at the problem.